 - excluding paths from copying them to the Container in the Exclude Paths section.
 This option allows you to avoid migrating the data you do not need.
 You can single out such paths yourself or in some cases you will be prompted to do so by the relevant warning, advising you to exclude a certain path.
 The droppable path should be provided in the blank field in this section.
-You can add more paths to skip by clicking the icon to the right of the field.
-Clicking the icon near the field will remove the field with the path entered. - stopping the services before the migration by means of the Stop Services section.
+You can add more paths to skip by clicking the the path entered. - stopping the services before the migration by means of the Stop Services section.
 This is highly recommended to prevent the running services from modifying any files which might hamper the migration.
 To stop the services, click their checkboxes.